Hi, I'm Sas Petherick

 I became a coach after fifteen years of leading complex and risky organisational change.
 As well as facing the crucibles in my life: grief, loss and longing for a way to feel ok in myself.

-So grab a cup of tea, here’s the full story…
+So grab a cuppa, here’s the full story…

 It's about being brave

-I’ve always had a boundless curiosity for words and people, stories and ideas.
+I’ve always had a boundless curiosity for people,

 When I was five, I was in the Red Group at my tiny village school in New Zealand, because I was best at reading.
 I had to sit at the front of the class because I was also best at talking.
 And questioning.
 Everything.
 All the time.